Amy Bock: Move to New Zealand

-Soon after moving to New Zealand, and having found it difficult to live in the family home with her new stepmother, Bock found work as a governess in Otahuhu.
+Soon after moving to New Zealand, and having found it difficult to live in the family home with her new stepmother, Bock found work as a governess in Ōtāhuhu.
 This position was to prove short-lived.
 After a few weeks of employment, her first court appearance took place in May 1885, before the Auckland Police Court, on the charge of obtaining one pound and concert tickets by false representations.
 The court decided that she was not responsible for her actions and she was discharged into the care of a local storekeeper.

 Bock subsequently moved to Lyttelton, where she entered service as a governess to family friends from Victoria who now ran a hotel.
 Eight months into her new employment, she informed her employers that she had inherited a large sum of money; when this story was disbelieved, she took offence and resigned.
 She subsequently obtained goods on credit again and travelled to Wellington, but was apprehended and brought back to Christchurch before the Resident Magistrate's Court in April 1886.
 She was convicted and sentenced to one month's hard labour and imprisonment at Addington Prison.
 This was Bock's first experience in prison, and on her release she moved to Wellington, where she in short order resumed obtaining goods by false pretences.
 She also obtained employment as a matron at the Otaki Maori Boys' College, where she used some of her ill-gotten funds to purchase boots for her pupils.